25benjaminli/ml-tips/validation/scoring.md

 ## Basically ignores if you misclassify a negative as a positive though.
 Is there a consequence if you misclassify a negative as a positive

+## When to use what scoring method?

+If the data is imbalanced, consider using precision-recall AUC or f1 score, otherwise, maybe accuracy or ROC AUC would work.
+See the **validation** folder for more information.